dgkim5360/dgkim5360.github.io/_posts/2017-07-15-a-cheatsheet-for-ubuntu-shortcuts.md

 ## tl;dr

 This post shows the list of default shortcuts for Ubuntu 16.04.
-You can directly check this via `System Settings > Keyboard > Shortcuts`.
+You can directly check this via `System Settings > Keyboard > Shortcuts` on your machine.

+Here is a notable issue: Even though your settings say that, for example, `ctrl alt 0` does "minimize window", `ctrl alt KP0` will do the job instead.
+Note that the symbol `KP0` refers to "Keypad number 0".

 ## system